AndreaM2429/Capstone_project_Conference_page/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners and my stand up team that help me to understand and finish this project.
+I would like to thank all my partners since the beginning of this crossing because I have learned a lot from them, and they had helped me to keep motivated and don’t give up this program.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>